BSc, MPhil, PhD

 Adjunct Senior Research Fellow, University of Western Australia

 Our hope is we might be able to cure and restore hearing for patients.
 We are using stem cell and gene therapy for inner ear hair cell regeneration and protection.

-Dr Wong’s research has attracted over $2 million in research funding from the Australian and Hong Kong governments.
-She has filed a provisional patent application based on the ear organoid methodology she has developed.
-Another aspect of her work is the differentiation of patient-derived iPSCs into inner ear organoids to generate a human in vitro disease model of Usher syndrome, which causes both profound vision and hearing loss.
+Dr Wong’s research has attracted over $3.5 million in research funding from the Australian and Hong Kong governments.
+She has an international patent based on her developed ear organoid methodology.
+Another aspect of her work is the differentiation of patient-derived iPSCs into inner ear organoids to generate a human in vitro disease model of Usher syndrome, which causes profound vision and hearing loss.

-Dr. Wong’s team is also focused on studying the role of the transcription factors in the regeneration of inner ear hair cells.
-The long-term goal is to develop therapies for the prevention of hearing loss and restoration of function in human deafness.
-Dr. Wong has existing active collaborations with investigators in Lions Eye Institute and Curtin University in the team demonstrated by joint Honours students, PhD students and research publication.
+Dr Wong’s team is also focused on studying the role of the transcription factor genes in regenerating inner ear hair cells.
+The long-term goal is to develop therapies to prevent hearing loss and restore function in human deafness.
+Dr Wong has active collaborations with investigators in Lions Eye Institute and Curtin University in the team demonstrated by joint Honours students, Master, PhD students and research publications.

 Areas of research

 - Stem cell technology

 Zaw, K^., Wong, E.Y^., Zhang, X., Zhang, D., Chen, S.C., Thompson, J.A., Lamey, T., McLaren, T., De Roach, J.N.
 Wilton, S.D., Fletcher, S., Mitrpant, C., Atlas, M.D., Chen, F.K., McLenachan, S. (2021) Generation of three induced pluripotent stem cell lines from a patient with Usher syndrome caused by biallelic c.949C>A and c.1256G>T mutations in the USH2A gene.
 Stem Cell Research, 50, 102129 (^Co-1st author) https://doi.org/10.1016/j.scr.2020.102129